Schley County License Hearing Guide

 What It Is

-The ALR hearing is a separate proceeding from your criminal DUI case.
-It's conducted by an administrative law judge and focuses solely on whether the DDS has sufficient grounds to suspend your license.
-The burden of proof is lower than in a criminal trial, meaning the DDS doesn't need to prove your guilt beyond a reasonable doubt.
-They only need to show by a preponderance of the evidence (more likely than not) that the suspension is warranted.
+The ALR hearing is a separate administrative proceeding from your criminal DUI case.
+It is conducted by the Georgia DDS and focuses solely on whether your driver's license should be suspended.
+The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show that it is more likely than not that you were driving under the influence.

 How to Prepare